 Ph.D. applicants are required to submit three recommendations using the online application system.

-Each recommender should be familiar with the applicant’s academic competence.
+Each recommender should be familiar with the applicant’s academic competence and their capacity for success in a doctoral program.
 For applicants who have been out of school for a significant amount of time, the recommenders should be familiar with the applicant's professional competence.
-Applicants to our certificate programs are required to submit one letter of recommendation.
 Please be sure that your recommenders are aware of the application deadlines and online process, and choose them carefully to ensure that they can write on your behalf in a timely manner.

 The writing sample must be uploaded as part of the application.
 The sample should be an academic paper of around 25 pages.